AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

 ---
 audience: end-user
-title: Target recipients from a file
+title: Load an email audience from a file
-description: Learn how to use recipients from an external file to build your email audience
+description: Learn how to load profiles from an external file to build your email audience
 exl-id: e6e0dd01-5573-4261-aace-fd173827c383
 ---
 # Load an email audience from a file {#audience-from-file}